jackrankin/unknots/README.md

-this is the result of my research from my freshman year under Alexander Zupan at UNL.
+this is the result of my freshman year research with dr. Alexander Zupan

-You can see the knot that I made, it's the smallest width hard unknot known right now.
+you can see the knot that I made, it's the smallest width hard unknot known right now

 <img src="/unknot.jpg"/>